 Management Team

-CEO, President or Board Member: Samsung Information Systems and Sejin America in San Jose, Samsung Electronics, Samsung-HP, Samsung-IBM and Micro Five in Irvine, CA, Alphameric in London, UK Education: Seoul National University (KOREA), Waterloo Lutheran University (CANADA)
+CEO, President or Board Member: Samsung Information Systems and Sajin America in San Jose, CA, Samsung Electronics, Samsung-HP, Samsung-IBM and Micro Five in Irvine, CA, Alphameric in London, UK.
+Education: Seoul National University (Korea), Waterloo Lutheran University (Canada).

 Allen Sweet, Ph.
 D., CTO - Engineering & Technology